4ndyZ/OVH-DynDNS/README.md

 This project is not affiliated, associated, authorized, endorsed by, or in any way officially connected with OVH SAS, or any of its subsidiaries or its affiliates.

 ## Prerequisites
-It is recommend to have a server where you can deploy the microservice, but it is also possible to start the microservice manually on a local machine.
+It is recommended to have a server where you can deploy the microservice, but it is also possible to start the microservice manually on a local machine.

 ## Installation and configuration
 Download the prebuilt binary packages from the [release page](https://github.com/4ndyZ/OVH-DynDNS/releases) and install them on your server.